marakib991/ChatApp-v0.1/README.md

 # How to Run the Node.js Project

-This project demonstrates converting a long url into a short and encrypted url.
+This project demonstrates texting in real time using websoket.

 ## Prerequisites